Spotlight: Frank Church River of No Return Wilderness, Idaho

 Located in central Idaho and surrounded by four national forests—the Salmon-Challis, Payette, Nez Perce and Bitterroot – the Frank Church River of No Return Wilderness has numerous access points to trailheads and river launch sites.
 A two-map set of the wilderness (south half and north half) and maps of the Main Salmon River and of the Middle Fork of the Salmon River are available from the Salmon-Challis National Forest and online.

-Boundary Creek Campground is located within the Frank Church River of No Return Wilderness, near the boat launch used for boaters accessing the Main Salmon.
+Boundary Creek Campground is located within the Frank Church River of No Return Wilderness, near the boat launch used for boaters accessing the Middle Fork of the Salmon River.
 With 15 campsites, several available on a first-come, first-served basis, campers looking to secure a campsite at Boundary Creek will need to book early.

 For visitors looking for a few more amenities, try the Salmon-Challis National Forest’s Yellowjacket Guard Station—a historic Forest Service Ranger Station and work center now available for advanced reservations.
 The spacious guard station sleeps four people and visitors must bring water and additional supplies to ensure a comfortable stay.